 Session number: Teaching Topic:

 Session1: Introductions.
 What to expect from course.
 Education on Covid, CBT and depression and anxiety

 Session 2: Sleep and lifestyle factors

 Session 3: Activity and Pacing

 Session 4: Worry

 Session 5: Thoughts

 Session 6: Maintaning Progress.
 Managing setbacks.

-take some time to think a choose to share this informathese at the end of the countries.
-Dectations, hopes and fears about coming to this course.
-Please bout these and write them down in the spaces below.
+take some time to think pectations, hopes and fears about coming to this course.
+Please about these and write them down in the spaces below.
 You can mation with the group or keep it to yourself.
-We will come back to irse.
+We will come back to urse.
 What do I hope to achieve through completing this course?

-What fears do I have about attending this course?
+111 What fears do I have about attending this course?

+-